jensonp/project-steam-engine/backend-deep-dive-fixed.md

 });
 ```

-Two separate `AxiosInstance` objects are created because the Steam Web API and the Steam Store API have different base URLs, different authentication models (Web API uses `key` parameter; Store API uses no auth but requires `cc` and `l` for country/language), and different response formats.
+Two separate `Axios​Instance` objects are created because the Steam Web API and the Steam Store API have different base URLs, different authentication models (Web API uses `key` parameter; Store API uses no auth but requires `cc` and `l` for country/language), and different response formats.

 The 30-second timeout prevents the backend from hanging indefinitely if the Steam API is slow or unresponsive.
-When the timeout fires, Axios rejects the promise with a `ECONNABORTED` error, which the service translates into a `SteamApiError`.
+When the timeout fires, Axios rejects the promise with a `ECONNABORTED` error, which the service translates into a `Steam​Api​Error`.

 ### Constructor — Mechanical Execution